fredvs/uos/readme.txt

 .
 Listen to mp3, ogg, wav, flac, m4a, opus, cda ... audio files.

 .
-Deal with 16, 32 or float 32 bit resolution.
+Deal with 16, 32 integer or float 32 bit resolution.

 .
 Do internet audio streaming.